 Translation and Literature in East Asia: Between Visibility and Invisibility explores the issues involved in translation between Chinese, Japanese and Korean, as well as from these languages into European languages, with an eye to comparing the cultures of translation within East Asia and tracking some of their complex interrelationships.

-This book reasserts the need for a paradigm shift in translation theory that looks beyond European languages, and furthers existing work in this field by encompassing a wider range of literature and scholarship in East Asia and brings together material dedicated to the theory and practice of translation between and from East Asian languages.
+This book reasserts the need for a paradigm shift in translation theory that looks beyond European languages and furthers existing work in this field by encompassing a wider range of literature and scholarship in East Asia.

 Chapter One: Making Classical Chinese Literature Contemporary: Translation 'between centre and absence'